jvermeir/dynamodb/transaction/README.md

     });
 ```

-This query would return all transactions for a given `owner` older than a `timestamp` passed as parameters.
+This query would return all transactions for a given `owner` older than a `timestamp`, passed as parameters.
 `ScanIndexForward: false,` is essential, because it retrieves records starting with the most recent.

 Given this query, the `getTotalByOwner` function in `transaction/lambda/database.ts` loops through records, calculating